genego-io/genego-io/README.md

 ### Hi there 👋

-I'm a software developer from the Netherlands, and am currently staying in Thailand.
-I have a passion for all things tech, and love working on Python & Django projects.
+I'm a software developer who really enjoys working on projects with Python & Django

 <!--
 **genego-io/genego-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.